Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Abstract

 \section{Abstract}

-Motivated by the recent realization of space-borne Bose-Einstein Condensate (BEC) under micro-gravity conditions, we extend the understanding of ultracold dipolar bosonic gases by exploring their behavior in a novel trapping configuration known as the ``bubble trap" topology.
-Utilizing the three-dimensional numerical simulations within the extended Gross-Pitaevskii framework, we unveil diverse ground state phases in such a static curved topology.
+Motivated by the recent realization of space-borne Bose-Einstein Condensates (BECs) under micro-gravity conditions, we extend the understanding of ultracold dipolar bosonic gases by exploring their behavior in a novel trapping configuration known as the ``bubble trap" topology.
+Utilizing the three-dimensional numerical simulations within the extended Gross-Pitaevskii framework, we unveil diverse ground state phases in this static curved topology.
 Subsequently, we investigate the influence of rotation on a dipolar BEC confined to the surface of a spherical bubble.
-Our findings reveal that the rotation of a bubble trap with certain rotation frequencies can modify the effective local dipole-dipole interaction strength, leading to the induction of supersolidity and the formation of quantum droplets.
-In addition, we demonstrate that a bubble trap can sustain high circulation and the flow also persists for a longer time.
+Our findings reveal that the rotation of a bubble trap at certain rotation frequencies can modify the effective local dipole-dipole interaction strength, leading to the induction of supersolidity and the formation of quantum droplets.
+In addition, we demonstrate that a bubble trap can sustain high circulation, with the flow persisting for a longer time.
 Significantly, adjusting the rf detuning parameter allows the condensate to achieve hypersonic velocity.
-Finally, we explore the impact of drastic change in the topological nature of the trap on the rotating dipolar BEC, transitioning from a filled shell trap to a bubble trap and vice versa.
+Finally, we also explore the impact of drastic change in the topological nature of the trap on the rotating dipolar BEC, transitioning from a filled shell trap to a bubble trap and vice versa.
+Based on the results of the topological transition, we propose a dynamic protocol to drive the interacting atomic gas into the quantum Hall regime.